fafalone/ShellControls/README.md

 ## Updates

 (Jan 20 2023) All code updated to R1: IPAO hooking code has been integrated into ucShellBrowse and ucShellTree, rather than as a separate module.
 As a separate module it couldn't be in both, there would be a conflict or it would be missing.
 But twinBASIC's support for AddressOf on class members makes having it as a standard module unneccessary.
+Additionally, the property descriptions from the VB version have been added to ucShellTree.

 ----